14 February 2024

 This means that for most small churches which present few hazards the risk assessment can be quite simple based on informed judgement and reference to appropriate guidance.

-A small church is one with a small building, typically set in a rural location, engaged in normal church activities, for example – usual weekend services, a small congregation, and hosting few – if any – community of fundraising events.
+A small church is one with a small building, typically set in a rural location, engaged in normal church activities, for example – usual weekend services, a small congregation, and hosting few – if any – fundraising events.
 Most small churches present few or simple hazards.

 Completing risk assessments is not about creating huge amounts of paperwork - it is about identifying sensible precautions for your church.